Shreyash-Palve/Insurance_Crossselling/README.md

 Participated in Kaggle Competition

-\textbf{Goal}: The objective of this competition is to predict which customers respond positively to an automobile insurance offer
+ **Goal**/**Objective**: The objective of this competition is to predict which customers respond positively to an automobile insurance offer